+The experimental results show that MAgarRO achieves excellent optimization results.
 The use of the importance map assures an initial time estimation that minimizes the latency of the latest task.
 In particular, as a result of optimization MAgarRO achieves overall rendering times that are below the time required by one CPU divided by the number of agents.
 Most important, MAgarRO is a novel multi-agent rendering approach that offers several desirable features which together make it unique and of highest practical value.
 In particular:

-- It is FIPA-compliant. - MAgarRO can be used in heterogeneous hardware platforms and under different operating systems (including GNU/Linux, MacOSX, Windows, etc.) without any changes in the implementation. - It enables importance-driven rendering through its use of importance maps. - It employs effective auctioning and parameter adaptation, and it allows the application of expert knowledge in form of flexible fuzzy rules. - It applies the principles of decentralized control (is scalable).
-The services are easily replicable (possible bottlenecks in the final deploy can be minimized). - In presence of failures, it is easy to apply the typical techniques of volunteer computing systems.
+- It is FIPA-compliant. - Due to the use of ICE Grid middleware layer, MAgarRO can be used in heterogeneous hardware platforms and under different operating systems (including GNU/Linux, MacOSX, Windows, etc.) without any changes in the implementation. - It enables importance-driven rendering through its use of importance maps. - It employs effective auctioning and parameter adaptation, and it allows the application of expert knowledge in form of flexible fuzzy rules. - It applies the principles of decentralized control and local optimization, and thus is scalable and very robust e.g. against hardware failures.
+The services are easily replicable, thus possible bottlenecks in the final deploy can be minimized. - In presence of failures (e.g. an agent does not complete an assigned task or obtain a wrong result), it is easy to apply the typical techniques of volunteer computing systems [2].

 MAgarRO is pioneering in its application of multi-agent principles to 3D realistic rendering optimization.
 This opens several interesting research avenues.
 Specifically, we think it is very promising to extend MAgarRO toward more sophisticated adaptation and machine learning techniques.
+The open technology used in the development of MAgarRO allow the agents to reside and run on different machines around the world.
+Such a Grid version is a very effective answer to the challenge of handling the enormous complexity of real-world rendering applications.

 In our current work, we concentrate on two research lines.
 First, the combination of different rendering techniques within the MAgarRO framework.
 Due to the high abstraction level of MAgarRO, in princple different render engines can be combined to jointly generate an image, using complex techniques only if needed.
-Second, we are exploring the possilevel (see Figure 7.d) is 4.6% including the implicit noise typical to monte carlo methods (around 1.2% in this example).

-bilities to equip MAgarRO with agent-agent real-time coordination schemes that are more flexible than auctioning.
+Second, we are exploring the possibilities to equip MAgarRO with agent-agent real-time coordination schemes that are more flexible than auctioning.

-Acknowledgments
+6 Acknowledgments